githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

   workflow_call:
 ```

-Next, the developer built a new YAML workflow in the hot.opensauced.pizza repository and had it call back to the reusable compliance workflow.
-Here is the snippet below.
+The developer then built a new YAML workflow in the hot.opensauced.pizza repository and had it call back to the reusable compliance workflow.

 ```
 name: "Compliance"